Why Your Content Marketing Agency is Failing You

 - Is there a blog?

 - Is there non-branded content present?

 - Are they actively promoting and distributing their content?

 If they are not practicing content marketing efforts, this should raise a major red flag.
 A positive ROI for you will not be reached if your agency has not seen success with their own formula.Does your #contentmarketing agency practice what it preaches?
 If not, reconsider the relationship...fast.
 Click To Tweet

 Content marketing is hard, and coupling that with managing the client-agency relationship makes it even more difficult.
 By avoiding these #contentmarketingfails, you will help spark a long-term agency relationship that will include great wins along the way.

 About Eric White

-Eric White is currently an Account Manager at Vertical Measures in Phoenix, AZ.
+Eric White is currently an Client Success Consultant at Vertical Measures in Phoenix, AZ.
 Before moving west, he was handling strategy and media planning for three years at a media agency across a multitude of industries in NYC, and co-founded a mobile technology startup in Boston.
 Eric has strong interests in content, strategy, innovation, and data.
 Outside of the office, you will most likely find Eric with a basketball or an amazing cocktail.